ricardoquesada/unijoysticle/DOCUMENTATION.md

 And solder them.
 It should be straightforward where to place the components.
 If not, [ping me](https://twitter.com/ricardoquesada)

 The barrel jack and the diode are optional.
-They are only needed if you want to power the NodeMCU module with an external power source.
-If so, you can use any DC power that from 5v to 12v.
+They are needed if you want to power the NodeMCU module with an external power source. eg: from the C64 datasette port, or from a 9v battery.
+Any DC power from 5v to 12v should be good.
 400mA should be enough.
-Probably it will work with less as well.
-If you want to avoid the soldering, you can __[order an already assembled PCB from here](https://retro.moe/unijoysticle/)__
+If you want to avoid the soldering, you can __[order an already assembled PCB from here](https://retro.moe/unijoysticle/)__.

 After assembling the PCB, it should look like this: